-If you don't have your copy of the Provider Directory, you can request a copy from Member Services (phone numbers are printed on the back cover of this booklet).
-You may ask Member Services for more information about our network providers, including their qualifications.
-You can also find and download the Provider Directory on our website at www.careplushealthplans.com/directories.
-Both Member Services and the website can give you the most up-to-date information about changes in our network providers and pharmacies.
+If you don't have your copy of the Provider Directory, you can get a copy from Member Services.
+You can also find this information on our website at www.careplushealthplans.com/directories.
+The website can give you the most up-to-date information about changes in our network providers and pharmacies.